Is Your Town A Healthy Town?

 In 2014, we had a record number of applications for our Healthy Town designation.
 We realized so many of our towns are doing incredible things, and we want to be able to better track this impact and continuously tailor our services so we can serve you better.
 We elicited the help and expertise of municipal officers and evaluation experts to create our Healthy Town Application and accompanying rubric.
 Please use the rubric as a framework for your town’s MWC!

-Congratulations to Stone Harbor, our Healthy Town for 2016, congratulations to Hanover Township and Highland Park, our Healthy Towns to Watch for 2016, and congratulations to Beachwood, our first ever Mayors Wellness Campaign Continued Excellence Award winner for 2016!
+Congratulations to Highland Park and Westwood, our Healthy Towns for 2017, congratulations to Oradell Borough and Freehold Township, our Healthy Towns to Watch for 2017, and congratulations to Beachwood, our second consecutive Mayors Wellness Campaign Continued Excellence Award winner for 2017!

 Our New Jersey Healthy Town Winners include: